Skip to content

 Will this end racism?
 Absolutely not, but the post was a welcome change of pace for many who constantly have to scroll past posts and articles that make reconciliation between races seem impossible, and they all let Jax and his mom know just how much they loved the pictures.

-This article was first published four years ago.
-It has since been updated.
+This article first appeared four years ago.

 More For You